lettercms/lettercms/.github/CONTRIBUTING.md

 $ yarn setup # setup .env template
 ```

+And fill with your data to setup admin account and database config.
+Ensure your have defined database path in your MongoDB URI `mongo://localhost/dbpath`

-Check `.env.local` template and fill with your own credentials
+Check `apps/dashboard/.env` template and fill with your own credentials

 Then run: